hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 !!!
 Dont

 The size is set at the Accordion (group) level; don’t mix different sizes of Accordion items.
+This is a Figma-only issue.

 ![Example of incorrectly combined Accordion sizes](/assets/components/accordion/accordion-size-Dont.png) !!!